-MI5 Security Service
+1. MI-5 Security Service

-United Kingdom-based MI5 security forces has a unique entry on their official website entitled Day in the Life (mi5.gov.uk).
+United Kingdom-based MI5 security forces have a unique entry on their official website entitled Day in the Life (mi5.gov.uk).
 The piece is a first-hand account of daily happenings as seen through the eyes of a security guard named Emma in an organization made famous courtesy of Mission: Impossible movies.
-Emma describes a world of 12-hour shifts spent protecting the MI building, its occupants and all internal possessions.
+Emma describes a world of 12-hour shifts spent protecting the MI building, its occupants, and all internal possessions.
 This entry makes the list for two reasons: it delivers a realistic portrayal of daily security operations and illustrates the important role that women play within the industry.

 Security personnel requirements vary between states and visitors to Critical Info Net (CiNet) simply click on their place of residence to determine if they meet the criteria.
-The site (criticalinfonet.com) assists people who are looking to establish a fully licensed training facility, but it is also helpful for curious parties who wonder if they are employable within the industry.
+The site assists people who are looking to establish a fully licensed training facility, but it is also helpful for curious parties who wonder if they are employable within the industry.
 Users can also explore the differences between Level 1 (beginner) and Level 2 (specialized) training and read on the individual courses offered at each level.

-Bureau of Labor Statistics (BLS)
+3. Bureau of Labor Statistics (BLS)

-The BLS (bls.gov) is the go-to guide in regards to employment information.
+The BLS (bls.gov) is the go-to guide in regard to employment information.
 Security personnel can review average pay rates throughout the country, job descriptions and see which states offer the most employment opportunities.
 The site facilitates job searches and delivers enough data to facilitate pay negotiations.
 BLS experts describe multiple types of security positions, encouraging people to narrow their focus and explore specific sub-divisions.

-Security Uniforms Incorporated (SUI)
+4. Security Uniforms Incorporated (SUI)

-Security Guard Headquarters
+5. Security Guard Headquarters

 It can be increasingly difficult to find comprehensive information about hiring qualifications for a particular area.
-Aspiring personnel turn to Security Guard HQ (securityguardtraininghq.com) to find training programs in their respective states.
+Aspiring personnel turns to Security Guard HQ (securityguardtraininghq.com) to find training programs in their respective states.
 In addition to spelling out all the preliminaries involved with entering security, the site also lists all applicable fees involved with fingerprinting and licensing.
 The site hosts a blog specializing in security information and lists nationwide employment opportunities.

-ABM Security Services
+6. ABM Security Services

-Security Guard Pepper Spray Training (Video)
+7. Security Guard Pepper Spray Training (Video)

 One of the most notorious processes of higher-level security training involves the use of pepper spray.
-In order to learn moderation and stave off a group of overly aggressive officers, many programs require candidates to apply the spicy weapon to one another.
+In order to learn moderation and stave off a group of overly aggressive officers, many programs require candidates to apply spicy weapons to one another.
 YouTube featured a segment where one man introduced his friend to the painful world of pepper spray while advising on officer body placement and length of application (youtu.be/97J0XJANAMM).
 This brings a completely new meaning to trial by fire.

-Security Guard Control Tactics and Restraints
+8. Security Guard Control Tactics and Restraints

 Security personnel with limited knowledge of control tactics and restraints tread a fine line.
 Using too much force can result in injury or death and destroy a promising career.
 Gaining a physically aggressive reputation could also cause career liabilities.
-YouTube contributor Samir Seif offers a four-minute video on controlling disruptive subjects without using maximum force (youtu.be/-ufaHxK0Yq8).
+YouTube contributor Samir Seif offers a four-minute video on controlling disruptive subjects without using maximum force.
 Based on viewer comments, restraint will continue to be an important topic to all security personnel.

-National Association of Security Companies (NASCO)
+9. National Association of Security Companies (NASCO)

 Gaining familiarity with professional organizations is one way of creating a long, noteworthy career.
-NASCO (nasco.org) represents security companies that employ approximately one-quarter million-trained security staff in the U.S. Regular visits to the website allow personnel to stay abreast of industry changes and see how security relates to the public.
+NASCO (nasco.org) represents security companies that employ approximately one-quarter of million-trained security staff in the U.S. Regular visits to the website allow personnel to stay abreast of industry changes and see how security relates to the public.
 The site lists nationwide conferences and events that offer a prime opportunity to network and socialize with other industry professionals.

-All Criminal Justice Schools
+10. All Criminal Justice Schools

 All Criminal Justice Schools (allcriminaljusticeschools.com) is one of many sites catering to students interested in law enforcement.
 What sets the material apart from others is an interview given by 17-year veteran Kathryn Stalls, offering a unique look into the security industry.
 In addition to stressing the importance of intelligent eloquence, she also states that the job is not about pleasing other people and candidates should be prepared to experience harassment as part of the occupation.
 Readers receive a realistic glimpse into what can sometimes be an unglamorous profession.

 Each of the previously listed sites enhances different aspects of working in security.
 Individuals who are not familiar with the industry can receive clarification in their occupational pursuits.
-Experienced personnel have the opportunity to use their experience and further their existing career.
+Experienced personnel has the opportunity to use their experience and further their existing career.